EndPointCorp/end-point-blog/2022/02/optimizing-image-delivery-with-cloudinary.md

 I remember how we needed to deal with different image formats and sizes years ago: From using the Wordpress-style approach of automatically saving different resolutions on the server when uploading a picture, to using a PHP script to resize or crop images on the fly and return the result as a response to the frontend.
 Of course, many of those approaches were expensive, and not fully optimized for different browsers or device sizes.

 With those experiences in mind, it was a nice surprise for me to discover [Cloudinary](https://cloudinary.com/) when working on a new project some months ago.
 It's basically a cloud service that saves and delivers media content with a lot of transformations and management settings for us to use.
-[There's a free version](https://cloudinary.com/pricing)that has a usage limit: Up to 25K transformations or 25 GB of storage/bandwidth, which should be enough for most non-enterprise websites.
+[There is a free version](https://cloudinary.com/pricing) with a usage limit: Up to 25K transformations or 25 GB of storage/bandwidth, which should be enough for most non-enterprise websites.
 The cheapest paid service is $99 per month.

 Here's a list of the image features we used on that project.
 I know they offer many other things that can be used as well, but I think this is a good start for anyone who hasn't used this service yet: